-Business / Industry Needs / Due to the changing nature of customer and Changes industry demands.
-Inland Mechanical works within the energy savings and new green technologies.
+Business / Industry Needs / Due to the changing nature of customer and Changes industry demands, Inland Mechanical works within the energy savings and new green technologies.
 This can include continual updates to existing equipment to make it more energy efficient or include new equipment released.
 For example, the Company is expanding into different market segments and is implementing new Ice Energy Evaporcool and SolX technologies.
 These technologies are innovative ways of heating and cooling buildings, including creating ice in the evening hours in commercial buildings to utilize the ice during the day time hours to circulate cool air Currently, Inland Mechanical is implementing a new Enterprise Resource Planning (ERP) software system, Service Fusion.
 In conjunction, the Company is also implementing QuickBooks Software.
 Inland Mechanical must also stay attuned to California's Building Standards Code, Title 24 which regulates energy efficiency codes for both commercial and residential buildings, which are updated periodically.
 Inland Mechanical is currently working on a residential pilot program, which represents a very small segment of its business.
 However, because the equipment and systems are different for this market, the Company must invest in training for staff to upgrade their skills for this specialty.
-Due to the implementation of new technologies and the expansion into the residential pilot program, Inland Mechanical will hire approximately five new staff.
+Due to the implementation of new technologies and staff.

+the expansion into the residential pilot program, Inland Mechanical will hire approximately five new

-Need for Training: • SolX technologies, In training on numerous including building autothermostats, walk in rechillers and electronic staff.
-All staff will receive traceive tra platforms.
-The scope and receive training will depend on to ensure smooth operations, ed.
-Il provide training on Title 24 as e all staff are in compliance dards and are able to and quote customers.
-It provided to staff as the re rolled out.
-Because this egment of the Company's gould be limited.
-However, if ds that this market is lucrative, service in the coming years.
-The provided on customer vieldge, hazardous materials aded.
-It ded to newly hired staff to form properly on the job.
-This il training discussed above as aning in commercial skills training (evaporators, refrigeration, etc.), standard Training courses listed in the following Types of T Curricu ulum wi ill be provided via the f ollowing training method(s) under ⊠ Class/lab ☐ E-Lear ning □ СВТ ☐ MS Pre ecepto r ☐ MS Didactic Business Skills Com puter S Skills Commercial Skills OHSA 10 Haza rdous Materials Certified Safety Train ing □ НА SHA 10/30 ZWOPER zardous Materials (HA ZMAT) Productive Laborator у ication: w Equipment
+Need for Training: solX technolog training on numincluding building thermostats, was chillers and elestaff.
+All staff will recognickBooks so extent to which job function, ho all staff must be Inland Mechanit is updated to with the newest appropriately as Some training residential servicurrently is a subusiness, this to Inland Mechanimay expand our Ongoing training will be ensure they can training will including equip thermostats, was operation process. ensure all staff are in compliance to standards and are able to dvise and quote customers. may be provided to staff as the ices are rolled out.
+Because this mall segment of the Company's raining could be limited.
+However, if ical finds that this market is lucrative, at this service in the coming years.
+It was a service in the coming years as needed.
+In provided to newly hired staff to in perform properly on the job.
+This in ude all training discussed above as we training in commercial skills ment training (evaporators, alk in refrigeration, etc.), standard edures and more. the following Types of urriculum w rill be provided vi a the following training method(s) under ⊠ Class/lab ☐ E-Learn ing □ СВТ ☑ Productive Lab ☐ MS Pre ceptor ☐ MS Didactic Business Skills Computer Skills Commercial Skills OHSA 10 Hazardous Materials Certified Safety Tra ining □ HA SHA 10/30 AZWOPER azardous Materia ls (HAZMAT) Productive Laborat orv Justif ication: Troductivo Edisorat O. y ew Equipment